Showing posts with label 1990s. Show all posts

 Gloria spends the rest of the movie clomping across NYC in four-inch heels, trying to protect Nicky while simultaneously looking for someone to take the kid off her hands.
 Along the way she dispenses such words of wisdom as: “You got a small pee-pee, men got big pee-pees.
 Well, some of ’em.
 And hopefully, one day you will too.”
 (Between Stone’s performance and Steve Antin’s script, I half suspect that this movie was originally intended to be a comedy.)

 Though it received mostly negative reviews upon its release in January 1999, going on to earn just over $4 million against a $30 million budget, Gloria isn’t anywhere close to being the fiasco I’d anticipated.
 Stone has certainly done worse (take your pick).
 What’s surprising is that for all the name brand talent involved (in addition to Lumet and Stone, you get Cathy Moriarity, Bonnie Bedelia and George C. Scott in his final film role), Gloria feels like a B-movie, the type of thing in which Stone would’ve appeared pre-Basic Instinct, albeit as a supporting character.
 Stone even wears the same hairstyle from that period of her career.
-Maybe if the movie had been made as a belated rip-off of Gloria rather than a full-fledged remake (Sharon Stone is, uh ...Gina!) people could appreciate it as matinee trash with delusions of grandeur rather than dismissing it as failed Oscar® bait from a star trying to maintain her leading lady status into the next decade.
+Maybe if the movie had been made as a belated rip-off of Gloria rather than a full-fledged remake (Sharon Stone is, uh ...Gina!) people could appreciate it as matinee trash with delusions of grandeur rather than dismissing it as failed Oscar® bait from a star trying to extend her leading lady status beyond her sell-by date.

 Tuesday, January 26, 2021